-Now, as we know that ‘biology‘ is the branch of science that deals with the study of living organisms, even if we break the word ‘biology’ and find out its meaning, it is ‘bio – life and logy – study’.
-With the diversity in living organisms in each and every aspects, we found one common feature in all of them and that is “life”.
+Now, as we know that ‘biology‘ is the branch of science that deals with the study of living organisms; even if we break the word ‘biology’ and find out its meaning, it is ‘bio-life and logy – study’.
+With the diversity in living organisms in each and every aspect, we found one common feature in all of them, and that is “life”.

-Approximately there are 10 millions of living species present on the Earth till date and still more to be found.
+Approximately there are 10 million living species present on the Earth to date, and still, more to be found.
 These all have variations in their shape, size, colours and life expectancy.

-Henceforth, if there is a life, then these organisms have the immense capability to give birth to their young ones and continue their existence on Earth.
-This remarkable process continues when the organisms reproduce within its own species and giving birth to their progeny.
+Henceforth, if there is life, then these organisms have the immense capability to give birth to their young ones and continue their existence on Earth.
+This remarkable process continues when the organisms reproduce within their own species and give birth to their progeny.

-Later, another scientist named, Antonie van Leeuwenhoek, observe the cell of bacteria, protistans and bacteria under the improved microscope which was of higher magnification power.
-Through this microscope, he found that these objects (cell) are motile (moving) and concluded that these units are “alive”.
+Later, another scientist named Antonie van Leeuwenhoek observed the cell of bacteria, protistans and bacteria under the improved microscope, which was of higher magnification power.
+Through this microscope, he found that these objects (cells) are motile (moving) and concluded that these units are “alive”.

-The ‘cell theory’ was given by the two scientists, ‘Theodor Schwann and Matthias Jakob Schleiden‘.
+‘Theodor Schwann and Matthias Jakob Schleiden‘ are the two scientists who gave the cell theory.
 They gave three postulates, which were:

-3. The continuity of life exist directly from the growth and division of the single cell.
+- The continuity of life exists directly from the growth and division of the single cell.

 Modern Cell Theory

-Researchers, scientist, biologist though accepted the cell theory, but still, they know that there are many more features to gather about the cell, and few of them are listed below which are been accepted till now:
+Researchers, scientists, and biologists though accepted the cell theory.
+But still, they know that there are many more features to gather about the cell.
+A few of them are listed below, which have been accepted now: